DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 #### a.
 Install an ODM Helm release

-The ODM services will be exposed with an Ingress using the previously created `mycompany` certificate.
+The ODM services will be exposed with an Ingress that uses the previously created `mycompany` certificate.
-It will create automatically an HTTPS GKE loadbalancer.
-So, we disable the ODM internal TLS as it's not needed.
+It automatically creates an HTTPS GKE load balancer.
+We will disable the ODM internal TLS as it is not needed.

 - Get the [gcp-values.yaml](./gcp-values.yaml) file and replace the following keys:

-  - `<REGISTRY_SECRET>`: the name of the secret containing the IBM Entitled registry key
+  - `<REGISTRY_SECRET>`: the name of the secret containing the IBM Entitled Registry key
   - `<ODM_DB_SECRET>`: the name of the secret containing the database user and password
   - `<DB_ENDPOINT>`: the database IP
   - `<DATABASE_NAME>`: the database name (default is postgres)